Lihp8270/CodingBootcampProject/Spec and Design/Project Scope and Requirements.md

 -Price of tickets for a performance
 -Availability of tickets for a performance
--If show contains live music, the performer or group should be prominently displayed
+-If show contains live music, the performer or group should be prominently displayed -SQL Injection protection (Number selection, Search for title uses prepared statements and *rollsback* (Investigate if this rolls back the database or the query) after search)

 **Show Information**
 -Shows can be staged multiple times on the same day (matinee and evening)